-Filling and comforting, this Thanksgiving Casserole makes a perfect no-fuss side dish for a holiday meal.
+Filling and comforting, this Twice Baked Potato Casserole makes a perfect no-fuss side dish for a holiday meal.
 Simple ingredients – incredible taste!

 You’ll be surprised how fluffy, creamy, and tasty this Potato Casserole is.
 The secret here is to bake the potatoes first, shred them, and then mix in minced onion, cheese, sour cream, and herbs.
 Bake this goodness until a golden crust forms and you won’t be able to stop eating.

 This Twice Baked Potato Casserole has a special place on our Thanksgiving table, and I hope you’ll give it a try, friends.
 And you definitely don’t have to wait until Thanksgiving!
 I say, bake the potatoes today, so you’ll have them ready to go when you make this casserole tomorrow.

 I absolutely love this dish for several reasons: